Pursuing a Business Management degree will provide marketable skills in these areas:

 Assistant Manager Certificate

-This 29-credit hour certificate is designed to prepare students for entry level jobs immediately after completion of the program.
-It is also applicable to upgrade skills for individuals already employed in small business.
-This is the second of two “stackable” certificates that offer course work included in the Associates of Applied Science in Business Management degree.
+This 28-credit hour certificate is designed to prepare students for entry level jobs immediately after completion of the program.
+It is also applicable to upgrade skills for individuals already employed in or desiring promotion into management positions.
+This is the second of three “stackable” certificates that offer course work included in the Associates of Applied Science in Business Management degree.

 Business Leadership Certificate